spendyaala/hands-on-labs-aws-dms-redis/Labs/lab4/README.md

 * Provision a database.
 * Establish VPC Peering between Redis VPC and your AWS DMS VPC.

+## Premise
+As a part of overall migration of your data from MySQL to the target Redis database system, you will need to prepare the target Redis database system too.
+And precisely, that is what you are going to accomplish in this exercise.
+You will create a Redis account and create a new Redis Enterprise Cloud subscription in AWS, you will design and provision a database and finally establish a secured VPC peering connection between your target Redis VPC and your AWS DMS VPC.

 ## Hands-on exercise steps

 1. Sign Up for an account at app.redislabs.com :